 Cause Consequence

 Statement of fact or perception about the Council, service or project that exposes it to an event.
-Include the event that could occur in a positive or negative impact on the objectives being achieved The positive or negative impact: How big?
-How bad?
-How much?
-Who is affected?
+Include the event that could occur in a positive or negative impact on the objectives being achieved The positive or negative impact: • How big? • How bad? • How much? • Who is affected?

-LIKELIHOOD ІМРАСТ
+LIKELIHOOD IMPACT

-Each risk scenario is logged on the respective Risk Register (example template Figure 4).
+Each risk scenario is logged on the respective Risk Register.
 These registers could be potentially strategic, against a specific Service Plan, or relating to a project or partnership.
-The purpose of the Risk Action Log is to store details of the risk, its likelihood and impact and mitigation activity for each risk.
-An example of the risk action log is at Figure 4.
+The purpose of the Risk Action Log (i.e. Further Actions to Mitigate Risk) is to store details of the risk, its likelihood and impact and mitigation activity for each risk.